We are committed to keeping children safe at all times.

-We are committed to providing a child safe environment where children are safe and feel safe at all times, with particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, and children with a disability and trans and gender diverse children and their families.
+We are committed to providing a child safe environment where children are safe and feel safe at all times, with a particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, children with a disability and trans and gender diverse children and their families.

 Involving children in decision-making and encouraging and supporting children to share their views.

 Recognising relationships are important to children feeling safe at kinder.

 Facilitating discussions with the children on the United Nations Rights of the Child, empowering them to understand that their voice is important and will shape kinder decisions.

 Listening to children and taking all concerns, allegations and indications seriously by responding confidently and consistently, whilst following the kindergarten’s policies and processes.

 Respecting and listening to families

 Providing a welcoming and inclusive environment for all families.

 Working collaboratively with families regarding the development, needs and education of their child.
 We view families as children’s first and foremost teacher.

 We regularly ask families for feedback on our service, policies and procedures.

 We respect diversity of cultures and parenting practices whilst promoting child safety as paramount.

 Meeting our responsibility to keep children safe

 Providing an environment for all children where their safety, health and wellbeing is promoted along with their learning and development.

 Fostering a culture of openness that supports all staff and those working in partnership with us to safely and confidently disclose risk of harm to children.

-All staff understand and comply with the kindergarten’s Code of Conduct which provides written guidance of appropriate conduct towards children.
+All staff understand and comply with the kindergarten’s Code of Conduct which provides guidance of appropriate conduct towards children.